ASFHyP3/hyp3-autorift/README.md

 #### Docker Outputs

-To retain hyp3-autorift output files running via Docker there are two recommended approaches:
+When running hyp3-autorift via docker, there are two recommended approaches to retain the intermediate and output product files:

 1. Use a volume mount